Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearchHomeCoronaRepaying corona support

 Your personal payment arrangement

-You will have received letters from the Dutch Tax and Customs Administration in 2022.
-This has information about your payment arrangement.
+You will have received letters from the Netherlands Tax Administration in 2022.
+These contain information about your payment arrangement.
 These letters included a total overview of your tax debt and the monthly amount of the payment schedule.

 Are you behind in paying your corona tax debt?
 If so, you will have been notified by the Tax Administration in spring 2023.

-Do you want to start repaying earlier?
-That is possible.
+You can make additional repayments during the term of your payment plan.
 Your tax debt will then become smaller.
 And the monthly amount (including recovery interest) of your payment scheme will be lower as a result.
-You can also make extra repayments during the term of your payment scheme.

 Repayment scheme if you received too many benefits

 Did you receive too many benefits as part of a support scheme?
 And are you struggling to pay these back?
-You can now request a personal payment plan.
+You can now request a personal payment plan (in Dutch)

 Recovery interest

-If you have not paid an assessment on time, you must pay recovery interest (in Dutch).
+If you have not paid an assessment on time, you must pay recovery interest (invorderingsrente, in Dutch).
 Even if you have been granted the special payment extension.
-The recovery interest was reduced (in Dutch) to 0.01% until 31 June 2022.
-After that, it will gradually return to the old level at 1% increase per year.
-Until it reaches 4% on 1 January 2024.
+Since 1 January 2024, the interest rate is 4%.
 The interest is included in your monthly payment.

 You pay tax interest for corporate income tax (vennootschapsbelasting) if the Tax Administration is unable to issue an assessment on time.
 For example, because you filed your tax return for your business too late or for an incorrect amount.
 This interest rate was temporarily reduced to 4%, but this has been reinstated at 8%.